cmsc733/cmsc733.github.io/project4.md

 ## 4. Notes about Data

 You are given a multiple sequences from the [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php) dataset.
 You can download the training data (and validation) from [here](https://drive.google.com/file/d/1A1BtjeZW5p7FQGovjd5sySYusOEZy8Vl/view?usp=sharing).
-Also, you can download the testing dataset from here: [KITTI Testing set]() and [Cityscape Testing set]().
+Also, you can download the testing dataset from here: [KITTI Testing set]().
 Training set is available now.
 Testing set will be online soon.

 <a name='code'></a>